-On the top of a rocky peninsula with an amazing view of the surroundings, stands the strong fortification of Parga with the long history.
+On top of a rocky peninsula with an amazing view over sea and town stands the Venetian Castle of Parga, not as strong as in the past.

 At the edge of Parga settlement and at a small distance from the busy central beach is located a more secluded but organized pebble beach.